 Another handy advantage of having the shadow as a smart layer is that we can continue to tweak the perspective.
-By enabling the layer controls for the shadow layer like we did earlier, by selecting it in Layers and pressing Ctrl or Command T, we can hold the Ctrl or Command keys whilst we warp whichever corner we want.
+By enabling the layer controls for the drop shadow layer as we did earlier, by selecting it in the Layers palette and pressing Ctrl or Command T, we can hold the Ctrl or Command keys whilst we warp whichever corner we want.
 Smart filters will be turned off temporarily, so don’t worry if our lovely blur disappears while we adjust the perspective.
 It actually helps us out at this point as we can be more accurate with the placement of the shadow’s base.

 I want to make it look like the shadow is coming directly off of the text, so I’ll stretch it out a little bit further than the height of the text, press enter as we did earlier, and then disable the blur using the eye icon.
 It still doesn’t look right, and that’s because we moved the drop shadow layer earlier when it was a 2D-style shadow.
 We can now move it back manually using the directional keys and now it looks great.
 And there you have it, two easy ways to create a drop shadow in Photoshop.

 If you enjoyed this drop shadow Photoshop tutorial, please leave a like, and if you have any questions or suggestions, please feel free to comment on them.
 We’re creating all kinds of tutorials for Adobe programs, so hit subscribe and enjoy our content.

 Here are some examples of how adding drop shadows in Photoshop can be used when creating print-ready artwork: